google/gae-secure-scaffold-python3/README.md

 ### Configuring Flask and the SECRET_KEY setting

-Set the environment variable FLASK_SETTINGS_MODULE to the dotted path name of a Python module.
+Set the environment variable FLASK_SETTINGS_FILENAME to the name of a Python file.
 Configuration defaults are loaded from "secure_scaffold.settings".
 The configuration is loaded when you create the Flask application.

-To customize settings, create a Python module that overrides the default settings, and point FLASK_SETTINGS_MODULE to the module name.
+To customize settings, create a Python module that overrides the default settings, and point FLASK_SETTINGS_FILENAME to the file name.
 For example, here's how you can change the name for the session cookie created by Flask:

     # myappconfig.py
     SESSION_COOKIE_NAME = 'myapp_session'

-Then set the FLASK_SETTINGS_MODULE:
+Then set the FLASK_SETTINGS_FILENAME:

     # app.yaml
     runtime: python37

     env_variables:
-      FLASK_SETTINGS_MODULE = "myappconfig"
+      FLASK_SETTINGS_FILENAME = "myappconfig.py"

 The SECRET_KEY setting is read from the datastore when the application starts.
 If there is no setting, a random key is created and saved.